I'm a big believer in the Teddy Roosevelt quote,

 The Rights of Man by Thomas Paine

 Plus anything Vince Flynn, Lee Child, Tom Clancy, W.E.B Griffin the basic mind candy blowem up kinda junk

 List goes on and on.
 I kinda like to read.

 Music- well I was in Berkeley during the hayday of grunge Pearl Jam Nirvana, STP.
 Classic rock especially of the southern rock variety.
 Plus the hard stuff like Tool.

-House, Bones, Star Wars, Kevin Smith fan - esp Chasing Amy, Burn Notice, Weeds, Soprano's, The Godfather, Apocalypse Now, The Usual Suspects, Forrest Gump, Platoon, Goodfellas, Pulp Fiction this list is too big to get into..
+Blue Bloods, House, Firefly, Bones, Star Wars, Kevin Smith fan - esp Chasing Amy, Vikings, Last Kingdom, Dexter, Castle, Defiance, Ray Donovan, Black Sails, White Queen, Crossbones, The Musketeers, Breaking Bad, Bastard Exicutioner, SOA, The Shield, Justified, Deadwood, Boardwalk Empire, Rome, Burn Notice, Weeds, Soprano's, The Godfather, Apocalypse Now, The Usual Suspects, Forrest Gump, Platoon, Goodfellas, Pulp Fiction this list is too big to get into..

 My books- love my books.

 Stuffed Chicago style pizza.